Jack (flag)

-A jack is a flag flown from a short jackstaff at the bow (front) of a vessel, while the ensign is flown on the stern (rear).
+A jack is a flag flown from a short jackstaff at the bow (front) of a vessel, while the ensign is worn [flown] on the stern (rear).
 Jacks on bowsprits or foremasts appeared in the 17th century.
 A country may have different jacks for different purposes, especially when (as in the United Kingdom and the Netherlands) the naval jack is forbidden to other vessels.
 The United Kingdom has an official civil jack; the Netherlands has several unofficial ones.
 In some countries, ships of other government institutions may fly the naval jack, e.g. the ships of the United States Coast Guard and the National Oceanic and Atmospheric Administration in the case of the US jack.
 Certain organs of the UK's government have their own departmental jacks.
 Commercial or pleasure craft may fly the flag of an administrative division (state, province, land) or municipality at the bow.
 Merchant ships may fly a house flag.
 Yachts may fly a club burgee or officer's flag or the owner's private signal at the bow.
 Practice may be regulated by law, custom, or personal judgment.